Surajdutaa2003/BridgeLabz-Suraj-2110991411/README.md

 This repository also demonstrates the **4 pillars of OOP** through various implementations:

 1. **Encapsulation**
    - Data and methods are encapsulated within classes for modularity and security.
-   - Example: `stack_implementation.js` uses encapsulated methods to control how elements are pushed or popped from the stack.

 2. **Inheritance**
    - Code reuse through class extension.
-   - Example: `extended_stack.js` extends the basic `stack_implementation` to add new functionalities.

 3. **Polymorphism**
    - Methods behave differently based on the context or class.
-   - Example: Overriding methods in `extended_stack.js` demonstrates polymorphism by adding custom behavior to inherited methods.

 4. **Abstraction**
    - Simplified interfaces for complex functionality.
-   - Example: The stack interface hides internal details (like array manipulation) and exposes only essential methods like `push` and `pop`.

 ---